NREL/WEIS-CTOpt/README.md

 ## Packages

-WEIS integrates in a unique workflow four models:
+WEIS-CTOpt integrates in a unique workflow four models:
 * [WISDEM](https://github.com/WISDEM/WISDEM) is a set of models for assessing overall wind plant cost of energy (COE).
 * [OpenFAST](https://github.com/OpenFAST/openfast) is the community model for wind turbine simulation to be developed and used by research laboratories, academia, and industry.
 * [TurbSim](https://www.nrel.gov/docs/fy09osti/46198.pdf) is a stochastic, full-field, turbulent-wind simulator.
 * [ROSCO](https://github.com/NREL/ROSCO) provides an open, modular and fully adaptable baseline wind turbine controller to the scientific community.
+* [OWENS](https://github.com/sandialabs/OWENS.jl) is an ontology, or way of coupling modular aerodynamic, structural, hydrodynamic, and controls packages.

 In addition, three external libraries are added:
 * [pCrunch](https://github.com/NREL/pCrunch) is a collection of tools to ease the process of parsing large amounts of OpenFAST output data and conduct loads analysis.
 * [pyOptSparse](https://github.com/mdolab/pyoptsparse) is a framework for formulating and efficiently solving nonlinear constrained optimization problems.

-The core WEIS modules are:
+The core WEIS-CTOpt modules are:
  * _aeroelasticse_ is a wrapper to call [OpenFAST](https://github.com/OpenFAST/openfast)
  * _control_ contains the routines calling [ROSCO](https://github.com/NREL/ROSCO) and the routines supporting distributed aerodynamic control devices, such trailing edge flaps
  * _gluecode_ contains the scripts glueing together all models and libraries
  * _multifidelity_ contains the codes to run multifidelity design optimizations
  * _optimization_drivers_ contains various optimization drivers
  * _schema_ contains the YAML files and corresponding schemas representing the input files to WEIS
+ * _owens_ is a wrapper to call [OWENS](https://github.com/sandialabs/OWENS.jl)

 ## Installation